kasparasman/anthropos-web_on_domas_repo/architecture/avatarGen/Prompts.md

 • LIMITLESS CREST (MANDATORY)
   – Overlay the PNG provided in LIMITLESS_CREST_B64 onto the left-breast panel, scaling it to ~9 % of full frame height.
   – Do not distort, mirror, rotate or recolour the crest; keep its original gold fill.
 Apply a thin outline and inner glow in the archetype's accent colors (see palette), and a 3 px soft shadow for readability.
-• Emotion: warm compassion with quiet strength
+• Emotion: neutral, confident, with quiet strength
 • Expression — match the user's facial expression and mood exactly as seen in USER_SELFIE_B64 (mirror eyebrow position, eye openness, mouth curve, etc.).
 • VECTOR AESTHETIC (MANDATORY)
   – Crisp, uniform line art (2–4 px stroke); corners slightly rounded for modern SVG look.